Duration

 Test Administration

-1. Placement Tests at SCD are conducted on campus, so students should be available in the college 15 minutes prior to the commencement of the test to collect their Placement Test entry tickets, pass words, and the test instructions from the Admission Office.
+1. Placement Tests at SCD are conducted on campus, so students should be available in the college 15 minutes prior to the commencement of the test to collect their Placement Test entry tickets, pass words, and the test instructions from the Admission and Registration Department.

-2. Students should bring their Identity Cards to be allowed to take the placement test.
+2. Students should bring their Identity Cards ( National ID / Passport) to be allowed to take the placement test.

-3. The results of the placement test are announced by the Admission Office within two working days at the latest.
+3. The results of the placement test are announced by the Admission and Registration Department within two working days at the latest.

 Composition of the Placement Tests